 The U.S. Supreme Court’s decision to overturn Roe v.
-Wade means that abortion laws are now decided at the state level, which has resulted in stringent abortion restrictions across the country and all-out bans in at least 9 states—with more expected in the coming weeks.
+Wade means that abortion laws are now decided at the state level, which has resulted in stringent abortion restrictions across the country and all-out bans in at least 13 states—and counting.
 An inevitable, though likely unintended result of those bans?
-They carry major implications for how miscarriage and pregnancy loss will be managed, too.
+They carry major implications for how miscarriage and pregnancy loss care will be managed, too.

 Because the procedures for miscarriage care after pregnancy loss (like a D&C, or dilation and curettage) are the same as those for abortion care, clarification on how those procedures are used is critical to avoid putting both providers and patients at risk of committing a crime.
 Now, the question of whether a D&C is an abortion may depend on if fetal heart tones are present before the procedure is performed.
-If they are, a D&C could be considered an abortion in that it results in the termination of pregnancy.
+If they are, in some states, a D&C could be considered an abortion in that it results in the termination of pregnancy.
 That ultimately means that whether a D&C is an abortion may now depend on where you live.

-In states where abortion is essentially banned, “There could be barriers and delays to getting a D&C that should not exist, but that now likely will because of [Roe’s overturn],” says Sarah Hartwick Bjorkman, MD, a board-certified OB-GYN and Motherly's Maternal Health Advisor, who practices in Iowa.
+In states where abortion is essentially banned, “There could be barriers and delays to getting a D&C that should not exist, but that now likely will,” says Sarah Hartwick Bjorkman, MD, a board-certified OB-GYN and Motherly’s Maternal Health Advisor, who practices in Iowa.

 What is a D&C?